Primitives

 mTLS

-Inbound Relay lets you upload a client certificate to authenticate with the target server over mTLS.
-You can upload a client cert on the configuration page of your Inbound Relay.
+Relay lets you upload a client certificate to authenticate with the target server over mTLS.
+You can upload a client cert for your Relay in the Evervault Dashboard by navigating to Relay -> Authentication.
 When mTLS is enabled, requests through that Relay will require an Evervault API Key.
 This can be added as an HTTP header (api-key: API-KEY...).
 If the mTLS cert has a password attached, it is encrypted with your team's encryption keys before being sent to Evervault's backend.

 Alerts